Intern, Communications (CHI #1920-10)

-The American Lung Association has a great opportunity for a Intern, Communications to join our incredible team in our Chicago office.
-Working alongside members of the Marketing and Communications Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education, and advocacy.
+The American Lung Association has a great opportunity for a Intern, Communications to join our incredible team in our Chicago, IL office.
+Working alongside members of the Marketing & Communications Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education, and advocacy.

-In this role, you will assist the American Lung Association Western Division staff to execute marketing and communications activities to gain experience in the field of communications.
+The intern will assist the American Lung Association, Marketing & Communications staff to execute marketing and communications activities to gain experience in the field of communications.

-This is a great opportunity for you to enhance your organization, multi-tasking and communications skills.
-As an intern, you can expect to develop confidence and marketable skills by engaging in or assisting with many of the following communication activities:
+This is a great opportunity for the intern to enhance their skills in organization, multi-tasking and communications.
+The intern can expect to develop confidence and marketable skills by engaging in or assisting with many of the following activities:

 - Become knowledgeable of mission, development, and communications efforts.

-- Gain technical training by utilizing media monitoring platforms, social media platforms and Microsoft Office applications.
+- Gain technical training by utilizing staff and resources.

 - Participate in staff meetings and learning opportunities.